percepio/TraceRecorderSource/streamports/ARM_ITM/Readme-ARM_ITM.txt

 This directory contains a "stream port" for the Tracealyzer recorder library, i.e., the specific code needed to use a particular interface for streaming a Tracealyzer RTOS trace.
-The stream port is defined by a set of macros in trcStreamingPort.h, found in the "include" directory.
+The stream port is defined by a set of macros in trcStreamPort.h, found in the "include" directory.

 This particular stream port targets ARM's ITM interface, which together with a fast debug probe such as a Keil ULINKpro or ULINKplus provides excellent